matuszewskijan/jekyll-now/about-me.md

 permalink: /about-me/
 ---

-During the years of my professional career, I have had the possibility to work on dozens of Ruby on Rails projects.
-All of the opportunities made me realize that besides software craftsmanship the thing I enjoy the most is:

-#### Connecting programming knowledge with business goals

-My mission is to make the world a better place, and to acomplish that I am giving my best developing applications that are helping as many people as possible.

-##### Background
+I’ve worked on dozens of Ruby on Rails projects — and what I’ve come to value most is **connecting code to real business impact**.
+I enjoy building software that solves problems and creates value.

+My mission is simple: **build useful tools that help people** — and do it with care, discipline, and purpose.

+### Where It Started

-At age of 15 I started my first online business - a blog with game hacks promoting Cash-per-action campaigns.
-I am not proud of it as it wasn't fully legal, but it's where my journey started so I won't skip this part.
+I launched my first online business at 15 — a (questionably legal) blog promoting game hacks and affiliate campaigns.
+Not something I’m proud of, but it sparked my interest in how software and business intersect.
-The next step was monetizing fanpages, then I started working on affiliate campaigns what led me to **my first programming project:**

-I've created an eCommerce shop in **Ruby on Rails** from scratch.
-The idea were to pull products from the Aliexpress API and connect all of the links to my partner account.
-The project was a painful failure earning only 2.5$ after endless hours of development work and content creation.

-#### Failures are only lessons

-During the work on this project I learned that programming is my big passion, I love creating things and I am naturally good at it.
-It was the breakpoint - **I decided to do be a professional programmer.**
-*(I have to mention that it is a much more stable source of income than online business.)*

-It leads to my first two years in a full-time time position as a **Ruby developer**.
-I've learned a lot hard skills, but never really felt that my work brings real value to the business I work on.
-I used to be involved in much more aspects of the business than only the technical domain, and I have been missing it.

-##### Switching to freelance

-Because of the seeking of my fullfilment I decided to leave my safety spot with regular salary and start working as a freelancer.

-Why?
-This way I am closer to business, I prefer working in smaller teams, closer to the business people so we could exchange or face each other ideas.
-I am proactive team member who is always trying to find the best solution, best solution for the business, not for the manager above me.

-I am learning everyday but I believe that my current knowledge from both worlds: **programming and business** is a true value.
-If you also think so - I am open for any proposition and I would be very excited to work together!
+That led to experiments in running fanpages, affiliate marketing, and eventually my first programming project: an eCommerce shop built from scratch in Ruby on Rails using the AliExpress API.
+Financially, it was a total failure — but it made me fall in love with programming which changed everything.

+### Failure → Clarity

+That experience showed me what I care about most: **building things that matter**.
+I realized I didn’t just enjoy writing code — I loved solving problems, owning the process, and seeing things through.

+So I pursued programming professionally.
+I spent two years in a full-time Ruby role, learning the craft and honing my skills — but I missed having visibility into the business side of the work.
+I wasn’t close to the decisions, the users, or the outcomes.

+### Freelance: Getting Closer to What Matters

+Looking for more involvement and ownership, I left full-time employment and started freelancing.
+I prefer small teams, direct contact with decision-makers, and being trusted to figure things out — not just take orders.

+I care about finding the **right solution for the business**, not just the one that pleases a manager.
+I ask questions, suggest improvements, and look for ways to simplify.

+## Where I Am Now

+I’m a **developer who understands both code and context**.
+My technical background combined with hands-on business experience lets me bridge both worlds.
+That’s where I deliver the most value.

+If that sounds like someone you’d want to work with — I’d love to talk.

+## Explore More

+You can also check out my [blog](https://jmatuszewski.com), where I write about the intersection of programming and business: how I work, what I’m learning, and how I approach challenges.

+## Let’s Connect

+If you're building something interesting — or just want to talk code, product, or strategy — reach out.
+I’m always open to a good conversation.

 <a href="/contact" class="button button-red">Let's talk!</a>

-I also invite you to [my blog](/blog) where I describe how I am tackling programming and business challenges.
-It's a great place to learn more about what and how I am doing things.